Disconnection and entropic repulsion for the harmonic crystal with random conductances: Asymptotic upper bound on disconnection and entropic repulsion

-\textbf{Acknowledgements.} The authors wish to thank Alain-Sol Sznitman for helpful discussions and valuable comments at various stages of this project.
+Setting $\mu = \beta^2$ and choosing $\beta \in (0,c_{16}(\eta))$ small enough, the expression in~\eqref{eq:AlmostFinalUpperBound2} can be made smaller than $-\frac{1}{2} (\overline{\alpha}-\alpha)^2\capa^\homo(\mathring{A}) - c(\Delta,\alpha,\eta)$. \end{proof} \textbf{Acknowledgements.} The authors wish to thank Alain-Sol Sznitman for helpful discussions and valuable comments at various stages of this project.
 The authors also wish to thank Mathias Sch\"affner for helpful discussions about the $\Gamma$-convergence result in~\cite{neukamm2017stochastic}.
+Moreover, the authors thank the anonymous referees for their careful revision of the article and for valuable suggestions.